Not one byte leaves the machine.

 Fully local processing

-Scanning, hashing and deletion all happen on your machine.
+Scanning, hashing and reclaiming all happen on your machine, with no network connection required at any point.
 No file names, hashes or content are ever transmitted anywhere.

 Read-only scanning